Canon 1D Mark IV vs SX730

 - More modern: Reflects 7 years and 5 months of technical progress since the 1D Mark IV launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 1D Mark IV emerges as the winner of the contest (18 : 16 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 1D Mark IV comes out slightly ahead of the SX730 (18 : 17 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1D Mark IV and the Canon SX730 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.